 The use of P-FSK/P-GFSK modulation for PSDU data is controlled by PIB attribute phyLECIMFSKPSDUMod.
-When phyLECIMFSKPSDUMod is one, P-FSK/P-GFSK modulation is applied to PSDU data.
+When phyLECIMFSKPSDUMod is TRUE, P-FSK/P-GFSK modulation is applied to PSDU data.
 The modulation for preamble, SFD and PHR shall be FSK/GFSK regardless of phyLECIMFSKPSDUMod.

 FSK/GFSK encodes one bit by transmitting a frequency modulated signal mt with duration Ts, i.e., 0≤ t< Ts.
 P-FSK/P-GFSK encodes two bits by transmitting a FSK/GFSK modulated signal mt with Ts duration in one of two possible positions (also known as time deviation), i.e., 0≤ t< Ts and Ts≤t <2Ts.